-Despite many years of pioneering work studying the brain’s behavior and how it functions in individuals with PTSD, the field of psychiatry lacks objective measures for understanding the many different biological effects of PTSD (i.e., sleepless nights, spontaneous moments of panic, faltering memory, poor cognition, or erratic moods).
-As a result, there are no reliable ways to determine who will benefit from which treatment.
-Moreover, PTSD is incredibly heterogeneous; groups of symptoms, which help physicians diagnose PTSD, differ widely depending on which diagnostic test is used.
+Despite years of pioneering work studying the brain’s behavior and how it functions in individuals with PTSD, the field of psychiatry lacks objective measures for understanding the many different biological effects of PTSD (e.g., sleepless nights, spontaneous moments of panic, faltering memory, poor cognition, or erratic moods).
+Additionally, there are currently no tools to predict treatment outcomes for patients suffering from PTSD.

-Establishing objective metrics to identify distinct, biological biomarkers of PTSD could provide the basis for targeted treatment and development of novel therapeutics.
+- Establishing objective metrics to identify distinct, biological biomarkers of PTSD, which could serve as the basis for targeted treatment approaches and the development of novel therapeutics.

-CVB has teamed up with Stanford University to study clinical biomarkers and identify brain activity patterns – or neural signatures – in PTSD to help match patients to the most effective available treatment.
+At CVB, we invested in the expertise of lead study investigator Amit Etkin, MD, PhD, Professor of Psychiatry and Behavioral Sciences, and his team at Stanford University to study clinical biomarkers and identify brain activity patterns – or neural signatures – in PTSD to help match patients to the most effective available treatment.

-Amit Etkin, MD, PhD, Professor of Psychiatry and Behavioral Sciences at Stanford University, conducted a study to evaluate if PTSD ‘markers’ can help inform effective treatment decisions.
-By exploring both neural signatures of PTSD and differences in memory function using function MRI (fMRI) and cognitive tests, this study identified a novel method for disentangling the heterogeneity (variations) of PTSD by characterizing patient sub-groups.
-These findings provide objective evidence for predicting a patient’s response to treatment and will promote the transition from a subjective diagnosis of PTSD based on symptom report, to an objective diagnosis based on underlying biological causes.
-Findings from this study were recently published in the journal, Science Translational Medicine.
+In this study, we assessed whether PTSD ‘markers’ can help inform effective treatment decisions.
+By exploring both neural signatures of PTSD and differences in memory function using functional MRI (fMRI) and cognitive tests, we identified a novel method for disentangling the heterogeneity (variations) of PTSD through the characterization of patient sub-groups, or what is now known as biotyping.
+Through these findings, we discovered objective evidence for predicting a patient’s response to treatment, which enabled us to promote a transition from a subjective diagnosis of PTSD based on symptom reporting, to an objective diagnosis based on underlying biological causes.
+Findings from this study were published in the journal Science Translational Medicine in April 2019.

 The next steps for this program will be to develop these brain biomarkers as diagnostics tests through the FDA Center for Devices and Radiological Health (CDRH) devices program.